abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         width="700" height="700" fileroot="viz"/>
         </configuration>

-    Basically, it tells :program:`cpviz` to produces  the graphic files for the search tree (``show="tree"``) and the variables (``show="viz"``) in the directory :file:`/tmp/`.
+    Basically, it tells :program:`cpviz` to produce the graphic files for the search tree (``show="tree"``) and the variables (``show="viz"``) in the directory :file:`/tmp`.

-    If you are really lazy, we even have provided a factory method which generates automatically a default configuration file:
+    If you are really lazy, we even provide a factory method which generates automatically a default configuration file:

     ..  code-block:: c++